© Crown copyright 2019

 Actions for businesses and other stakeholders

 Interconnectors, code administrators and UK market participants will need to carry out contingency planning for a ‘no deal’ scenario.
-Although it will be a matter for individual businesses to work out what steps they might need to take, the government anticipates these are likely to include:
+Although it is a matter for individual businesses to work out what steps they need to take, the government anticipates these are likely to include:

-- Interconnector owners/operators will need to work with their stakeholders to prepare alternative trading arrangements and updated rules.
-These alternative trading arrangements will need to be as efficient as possible and provide each connected market with the necessary information to ensure the trades will work.
-In developing these, the interconnectors will need to work with their customers, regulators and other stakeholders in both connected markets.
-New arrangements will need to be in place for 29 March 2019.
+- Interconnector owners/operators will need to continue to work with their stakeholders and regulators to prepare alternative trading arrangements and updated rules.
+These alternative trading arrangements will need to be as efficient as possible and provide each connected market with the necessary information to ensure the trades can be carried out.

 - The administrators of the various domestic industry codes (the technical rules of the domestic electricity system) will need to work with relevant industry parties to ensure that the codes are updated.
-Ofgem will lead the licence change process in Great Britain and has recently issued a document to industry outlining the process it will follow: Preparing for EU exit: licence and industry code modifications; the Utility Regulator will take similar action in Northern Ireland.
+Ofgem will lead the licence change process in Great Britain and has recently issued a document to industry outlining the process it will follow: Preparing for EU exit: licence and industry code modifications.
+The Northern Ireland Utility Regulator published an open letter regarding amendments to the regulatory framework in Northern Ireland in the event of no deal.
+Further notices will be published by the Utility Regulator as appropriate.

-- UK market participants will need to register under the Regulation on Energy Market Integrity and Transparency (REMIT) with an EU regulatory authority for the purposes of market monitoring to avoid a disruption to cross-border trade, trade within EU wholesale energy markets, or trade within the Single Electricity Market.
+- UK market participants will need to register under REMIT with an EU regulatory authority for the purposes of market monitoring to avoid a disruption to cross-border trade, trade within EU wholesale energy markets, or trade within the Single Electricity Market.
+GB Market participants should undertake the actions set out in Ofgem’s open letter of 4 December to ensure they are registered under REMIT with an EU regulatory authority and with Ofgem.
+Northern Ireland market participants should take the actions as outlined within the Northern Ireland Utility Regulator’s open letter on REMIT.

 - In Northern Ireland, electricity market participants should continue using the Single Electricity Market processes and arrangements.
+(The Northern Ireland Utility Regulator has published a notification about electricity and gas trading arrangements over interconnectors).
 However, market participants should be aware of the risk that the Single Electricity Market may not be able to continue, in which case government and the Northern Ireland Utility Regulator will take action to seek to ensure continued security of supply and market stability.

 Government and regulatory authorities will continue to work closely with businesses, trade associations and stakeholders on the implications of a ‘no deal’ and communicate information and updates online.